by Wm. Robert Johnston

 Potential for survival of babies aborted in late-term abortions

 The attention on late-term abortions stems in part from the fact that babies born alive at these stages of pregnancy have significant chances of survival.
 Rysavy et al. (2015) reported (for hospitals in their survey) overall infant survival rates of 5.1% at 22 weeks' gestation, 23.6% at 23 weeks, 54.9% at 24 weeks, 72.0% at 25 weeks, and 81.4% at 26 weeks.

 Assume that babies aborted in late-term abortions were instead delivered at the gestational ages of their abortions, with survival probabilities as reported by Rysavy et al. (2015), except with 10-50% having fetal health issues making survival unlikely.
 The resulting estimates of babies that could have survived for selected years are:

 Due to the current prevailing abortion-favoring interpretation of U.S. law, a child is not afforded constitutional protection of the right to life until delivered from the womb.
 However, even this is not secure given that abortion proponents actively oppose legislation that would protect babies born alive after abortions.
-There are cases of babies surviving abortions (a testimonial by a woman who survived being aborted is that of Ohden, 2017), and the efforts to oppose life-saving care in such cases demonstrate the degree to which a pro-abortion mentality has warped both the legal and medical professions.
+There are significant numbers of cases where babies have survived abortions.
+Melissa Ohden is one such survivor (Ohden, 2017) and has founded the Abortion Survivors Network which reports knowing of 260 survivors (Abortion Survivors Network, 2019).
+The efforts to oppose life-saving care in such cases demonstrate the degree to which a pro-abortion mentality has warped both the legal and medical professions.